 The Prosperity Gospel's Misuse of Scripture

-There are false teacher’s out there promoting 3 John 1:2: Beloved, I pray that in all respects you may prosper and be in good health, just as your soul prospers.
-If 3 John is read in context, it is revealed as a letter of greeting, not a letter of doctrine.
-Also, the word “prosperity” when translated from the Greek word eujodovw, means to grant a prosperous and expeditious journey, to lead by a direct and easy way.
-The same word is used four times in the Bible and does not mean to gain material wealth.
+If this verse is read in context, it is actually a letter of greeting, not a letter of doctrine.
+Also, the word 'prosperity' when translated from the Greek word 'eujodovw,' means to grant a prosperous and expeditious journey or to lead by a direct and easy way.
+The same word is used four times elsewhere in Scripture and does not imply gaining material wealth.

-The prosperity gospel promotes man as measure of all things, not Jesus.
-It misinterprets Scripture on the Abrahamic Covenant, atonement and giving.
+The prosperity gospel promotes man as measure of all things, not Christ.
+It twists Scripture on the Abrahamic Covenant, atonement and giving.

-- Does the Holy Spirit do our bidding when we ring our little bells attending to our every need and desire?
+Does the Holy Spirit do our bidding when we ring our little bells attending to our every need and desires?

-In conclusion, the opposite or contradiction to the prosperity gospel message can be summed up is this passage:
+In conclusion, the prosperity gospel doctrine is destroyed in this following passage:

 - Investing in Kingdom Principles, Reaping Eternal Rewards